NEW YORK STATE ASSOCIATION OF PERSONNEL AND CIVIL SERVICE OFFICERS

 ARTICLE V – DUTIES OF OFFICERS

-3. The Treasurer shall send statements for membership at the rate of $100.00 per Civil Service Agency per calendar year and collect same and have charge of the funds of the Association.
-The Treasurer shall also pay all bills authorized to be paid.
+- The Treasurer shall send statements for membership at the rate of $100.00 per Civil Service Agency per calendar year no later than January 31 and collect same and have charge of the funds of the Association.
+The Treasurer shall also receive funds owed to the Association pay all bills authorized to be paid.

 ARTICLE VI – DUTIES OF THE EXECUTIVE COMMITTEE